26th Walter Marget Educational Workshop

 How do I apply?

-- All applications for WMW are submitted via the online submission system, where you will also be invited to submit your abstract for case presentation (see below) and apply for the travel award (for a non-virtual meeting).
+- All applications for WMW are submitted via the online submission system, where you will also be invited to submit your abstract for the case presentation (see below) and apply for the travel award (for a non-virtual meeting).

 What are the topics for WMW this year?

-The four topics chosen for the WMW 2020 in Rotterdam are:
+The four topics chosen for the Virtual WMW 2020 are: